th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 Once verification is complete you are warned about all identified issues.

 ## The script
-The th2-script is user made code which contains a set of requests  to be sent to the th2 components and test scenarios.
-In regards to check1, the script contains the rule requests that you will submit to the check1 component via gRPC to begin verification.
+The th2-script is code written by the user and contains a set of test scenarios and requests to be sent to the th2 components.
+In regards to **check1**, the **script** contains the rule requests that you will submit to the **check1** component via gRPC to begin the verification process.

 <notice info>
 Check1 can be considered the server side while the script is the client side, and communication happens by gRPC technology.